 - Directors shall, whenever so required in the performance of their duties, have the fullest powers to obtain information on any matter whatsoever, obtaining such documents, records, background information or other elements as they may require in this respect.
-This right to information is extended to subsidiaries of the Group. - Directors shall address their requests for information to the Chairman and they will be dealt with by the Secretary of the Board, who shall supply the information directly or indicate who is to be contacted within the Company and, in general, establish the necessary measures to fully meet the Director's right to information.
+This right to information is extended to subsidiaries of the Group.

+- Directors shall address their requests for information to the Chairman and they will be dealt with by the Secretary of the Board, who shall supply the information directly or indicate who is to be contacted within the Company and, in general, establish the necessary measures to fully meet the Director's right to information.

-As a rule, all docume the notice of call. ents supportin g the business to be transacte ed at Board meetings are sent together with C.1.42 Indicate, with details if appropriate, whether the company has established any rules obliging Directors to report and, if necessary, retire in any situations that could be detrimental to the prestige and reputation of the company: YES X NO Explain the rules Article 31 ("Retirem Statute") provides a rs") of the Regulation s of the B Board of Directorts, in Chapter VII ("Directors' en they are affected by one of the cases of les of Association or the Regulations of the contemplated in the Board shall study the applicable la ne case as so should rema ws and regulations, he on as possible and, in in office, reporting ne shall no in view of mmence trial against him for any offences otify the Board as promptly as he is able.
-The f the specific circumstances, decide whether decision and the underlying reasons in the C.1.43 npany that they have been sued or in s.
-213 of the Corporate Enterprises YES NO $\boxtimes$ made as to whether er or not the e director should remain o, indicate and explain the decision in office or, if appropriate, describe report, or which it plans to take.
+As a rule, all documents supporting the business to be transacted at Board meetings are sent together with the notice of call.

+C.1.42 Indicate, with details if appropriate, whether the company has established any rules obliging Directors to report and, if necessary, retire in any situations that could be detrimental to the prestige and reputation of the company:

+Article 31 ("Retirement of Directors") of the Regulations of the Board of Directorts, in Chapter VII ("Directors' Statute") provides as follows:

+(i) Directors shall step down and tender their resignation when they are affected by one of the cases of incompatibility or disqualification established in law, the Articles of Association or the Regulations of the Board; and

+(ii) If a Director is prosecuted or an order is passed to commence trial against him for any offences contemplated in the applicable laws and regulations, he shall notify the Board as promptly as he is able.
+The Board shall study the case as soon as possible and, in view of the specific circumstances, decide whether or not that Director should remain in office, reporting on that decision and the underlying reasons in the Annual Corporate Governance Report.

+C.1.43 Have any members of the Board informed the company that they have been sued or brought to trial for any of the offences contemplated in s.
+213 of the Corporate Enterprises Act?

+State whether the Board has studied the case.
+If so, indicate and explain the decision made as to whether or not the director should remain in office or, if appropriate, describe the actions taken by the board up to the date of this report, or which it plans to take.